tinyci/ci-demo/README.md

 instance of the tinyCI VM for UI and other services, and another for a docker runner (overlay-runner).
 You can customize it to run multiple runners.

+This demo only works on Linux and OS X.

 Before anything, you need the following tools installed and operational:

 * VirtualBox
 * Vagrant
 * Ansible

+Additionally, `mkcert` will be downloaded using the system's `curl` tool.

 Firstly, setup an [oauth account](https://github.com/settings/developers).
 Make it look like this: